Public Works Director Tyler Bradshaw

 Public Works Contact Information:

-The City’s Department of Public Works has responsibility for two types of infrastructure in Columbia Falls: Streets and Utilities.
-Each is managed by the Director of Public Works.
+The City’s Department of Public Works has responsibility for all of the public infrastructure in Columbia Falls: Streets, Water, Sewer, Facilities and Parks.

 Please click one of the two links below to learn more about each area of our Public Works department.